davidfig/shape-points/README.md

 function circle(x, y, radius)

 /**
- * Calculate points for a bezier curve
+ * Calculate points for a bezier curve with a starting point and two control points
  * from https://stackoverflow.com/a/15399173/1955997
  * @param {number} x1 - starting point (usually a moveTo)
  * @param {number} y1 - starting point